Here you’ll find all the information about the City Pass.

 However, sometimes concerns cannot be resolved with the relevant staff at the nursery itself.
 In such cases, independent points of contact are needed to listen further, sort through the issues and provide support: The City of Eberswalde’s external nursery complaints office can be contacted if a complaint cannot be resolved either within the nursery or by the nursery management.
 It operates confidentially, systematically and responsibly, always with the child’s best interests in mind.

-If you would like to raise an issue:
+If you’d like to raise an issue:

 The City of Eberswalde’s external nursery complaints office is here to help with any concerns, experiences or observations you may have regarding your child’s care at the nursery: give us a call or drop us a line!
 You are, of course, also welcome to contact us anonymously by email atemail hidden; JavaScript is requiredor by telephone on 03334-64772.